statelyai/blog/README.md

 ```
 ---
 title: "How do you convince your teammates to use XState"
-description: "Last week our question of the week was how do you convince your teammates to use XState?
-Here are some suggestions."
+description: "Last week our question of the week was how do you convince your teammates to use XState?"
 keywords: blog teams
 author: "Laura Kalbag"
 ---
 ```
 5. Save your file to live refresh the local server and preview your post at [http://localhost:3000/](http://localhost:3000/).
-If your changes aren”t visible, you may need to stop and restart the local server to trigger a rebuild:<br/>
+If your changes aren’t visible, you may need to stop and restart the local server to trigger a rebuild:<br/>
 `$ ^C`<br/>
 `$ yarn dev`
 6. Commit and push your Git branch to the eng-blog repository:<br/>